Congratulations on your admission to the Master of Public Administration program!

 It is strongly recommended to enroll in core courses first, as available.
 Please view the curriculum page for the list of core courses, as well as a list of approved elective course options.

 To register for classes, follow the instructions from the UAccess Tutorial.
-You may also review this form as well which explains how to add a class on UAccess.

 Graduate Registration Requirements